sil-lead/ACR-Illustrations-updater/README.md

 ```
 That should create a `/test-output` folder and a `/test-output/test-processed-images` subfolder, with two png image files.

 Now make an installer.
 Double click the `test-installer.iss` file. **InnoSetup** should run.
 Click `Build:Compile`.
 That should create `/test-output/Shapes Collection 1.0.exe`.
 Now run that program.
 When it is done, look in `%programdata%\SIL\ImageCollections\` (which is probably `C:\ProgramData\SIL\ImageCollections` on your computer).
-You should see a folder called `test-Shapes`.
+You should see a folder called `Shapes`.

-(After you have verified that the `test-Shapes` folder is there, you can run the `test-Shapes\uninstall.exe` program.
-This will remove the `test-Shapes` image gallery from your computer.)
+(After you have verified that the `Shapes` folder is there, you can run the `Shapes\uninstall.exe` program.
+This will remove the `Shapes` image gallery from your computer.)

 # 5) Set up your image files

 Copy the images you want to add to the _ACR Illustrations_ into the `/ACR-images` folder. `ACR-images` has a set of subfolders to match the ACR Illustrations categories (Actions, Animals, Food, FromBooks, Miscellaneous, Objects, People).
-If you want to add an image to an existing _ACR Illustrations_ sub-folder, put it in the appropriate sub-folder (for instance, _people/new-image.png_).
+If you want to add an image to an existing _ACR Illustrations_ sub-folder, put it in the appropriate sub-folder (for instance, _People/new-image.png_).

 **IMPORTANT:** Be sure the names of your new image files are not the same as the names of any existing _ACR Illustrations_ images.